-Drive belts are the most likely reason a self drive system isn’t working.
+Drive belts are the most likely reason a self-drive system isn’t working.
 The belt as you know transfers the power from the engine pulley, (located just above the blade) to the trans-axle.
-A faulty or worn belts may cause no drive, slow drive, throwing the belt, noise and smoke.
+A faulty or worn belt may cause no drive, slow drive, throwing the belt, noise, and smoke.
 A belt can often cause other damage as it’s thrown, it can wrap around other components.

-Belt fault are most common root cause of self drive issues.
+Belt faults are the most common root cause of self-drive issues.

 Self Propelled Lawn Mower Wheels Won’t Turn?

-Now we’ll ge to the business end of this post – finding and fixing your self drive fault.
-Most mowers are rear wheel drive, that means the power goes to the rear wheels.
-But some mowers like Craftsman are front, and some higher spec models are four wheel drive.
+Now we’ll get to the business end of this post – finding and fixing your self-drive fault.
+Most mowers are rear-wheel drive, which means the power goes to the rear wheels.
+But some mowers like Craftsman are front, and some higher spec models are four-wheel drive.
 The first job, know which wheels do the driving.